fabacab/fetlife-faade/README.markdown

 To use the FetLife Alleged Abusers Database Engine (FAADE), [log in to your FetLife.com account](https://fetlife.com/login) and click the "(report a consent violation by *username*)" link next to the FetLife username of the user who you wish to report for an alleged assault, rape, or other violation of your consent.

-When you click a "report a consent violation" link, you will be presented with a form asking you for pertinent informaiton related to the violation you would like to report.
+When you click a "report a consent violation" link, you will be presented with a form asking you for pertinent information related to the violation you would like to report.
 Follow the instructions on the form and click "Submit" to complete your report.

 Once you have filed your report, it will be displayed to other FAADE users near the top of the alleged abuser's FetLife profile, as shown in the example below: